PUBS IN PORTSMOUTH AND SOUTHSEA

 The George Hotel

-On the corner of Queens Street and Hawke Street, The George is the last surviving eighteenth century pub in Portsmouth, the bar and other public rooms are packed with naval pictures and memorabilia which helps give it it's distinctive atmosphere.
+On the corner of Queens Street and Hawke Street, The George Hotel is the last surviving eighteenth century pub in Portsmouth, the bar and other public rooms are packed with naval pictures and memorabilia which helps give it it's distinctive atmosphere.

 The George has 10 en-suite bedrooms, all of which have tea and coffee making facilities and TV's.
 The hotel offers parking in the Historic Dockyard car park across the road at a 50% discount on the normal price.
 The George serves a wide range of Real Ales and traditional seasonal food is served in the restaurant.